-Aisha Tyler hosted the most recent SXSW Interactive Awards Ceremony.
+Aisha Tyler hosted the SXSW Interactive Awards Ceremony in 2013.
 Tyler is an actor, comedian, director, author and activist.
 She currently co-hosts the hit CBS daytime talker The Talk.
 Aisha also voices superspy Lana Kane on F/X’s edgy hit comedy Archer, which has won the television critics’ choice award for best animated show two years in a row.
 Aisha joined the brand new Whose Line Is It Anyway, taking over for the fantastic Drew Carey.
 The show debuted July 16th on The CW.
 Aisha also the created, produces and hosts the hit podcast Girl on Guy with Aisha Tyler.
 “A show about stuff guys love brought to you by the ultimate guy’s girl,” iTunes named Girl on Guy a “best new comedy podcast for 2011” and the podcast has been nominated for Stitcher and Webby awards.

 2012: Jenny Slate and Gabe Liedman

 For the first time in 2012, the SXSW Interactive Awards featured co-hosts.
 Gabe Liedman and Jenny Slate met in Y2K.
 They are a non-sexual life partners and also writing / performing comedy duo who host a wonderful weekly show called Big Terrific in Brooklyn, New York.
 You've heard Gabe on This American Life and have seen him in videos by The Onion.
 Jenny is the co-creator of the Marcel The Shell with Shoes On films and books, and is an SNL alum.
 Check out Gabe & Jenny's web series Bestie x Bestie on Vimeo.